Relocating from Canada Updated June 2026

 Canadian national FAQ

-No. Canadian citizens can enter Serbia visa-free for up to 90 days within any 180-day period — no visa or pre-registration required.
+No. Canadian citizens enter Serbia visa-free for up to 90 days within any 180-day period — no visa or pre-registration.
 For stays beyond 90 days, a temporary residence permit is needed.
 The most common pathway for Canadians is company formation, which allows a permit application within days of company registration.

-If you formally establish Canadian tax non-residency — by severing significant ties to Canada including a principal residence and other connections — you generally stop paying Canadian federal and provincial income tax on non-Canadian income.
-This is meaningfully different from the US situation, where citizens pay worldwide income tax regardless of residency.
-The Canada-Serbia tax treaty further reduces double taxation.
+If you formally establish Canadian tax non-residency — by severing significant ties including a principal residence and other connections — you generally stop paying Canadian federal and provincial income tax on non-Canadian income.
+This is meaningfully different from the US, where citizens pay worldwide income tax regardless of residency.
+The Canada–Serbia tax treaty further reduces double taxation.
 We recommend working with a Canadian-qualified tax advisor before moving.

 Yes.
 Canadian pension income — including CPP, OAS, and private pensions — can generally be received in Serbia.
 Under the Canada–Serbia tax treaty, pension income may be taxed in Canada, Serbia, or both depending on the type.
 We recommend consulting a cross-border tax specialist before relying on specific treatment.

 The process is the same regardless of nationality.
-Temporary residency via company formation: the DOO is registered in 5–7 business days, after which the permit application is submitted and approved in 4–6 weeks.
-Via property purchase: the purchase takes 4–8 weeks, followed by the permit application.
-We confirm the realistic timeline for your specific situation on the consultation call.
+Temporary residency via company formation: the DOO is registered in about 5 business days, after which the permit application is submitted and approved in roughly 4–6 weeks.
+Via property purchase: the purchase takes around 4–8 weeks, followed by the permit application.
+We confirm the realistic timeline for your situation on the consultation call.

 Ready to move to Serbia from Canada?

-Book a eligibility call.
+Book an eligibility call.
 We'll confirm your pathway, timeline, and cost — no obligation.